 Art Services have been part of our services for many years and were initially managed externally by Art in Hospital.
-They became part of our core service in 2015 and as such have a place within our clinical strategy.
-The Art Services strategy is now developed and our artists are engaging with services across Scotland to extend their practice and participate in research to continually develop the model of care they provide.
-Our inspiring team are working collaboratively with academic leads to research and support the evidence base for Art Services in supporting an individual's autonomy, and have played a pivotal role in reducing isolation, increasing self-esteem, and developing trust with our young adult population who suffer from non-malignant disease, some of whom had not engaged in creative work for many years as their disabilities increased.
+They became part of our core service in 2015 and have a place within our clinical strategy.
+Our artists are engaging with services across Scotland to extend their practice and participate in research to develop the model of care they provide continually.
+Our inspiring team are working collaboratively with academic leads to research and support the evidence base for Art Services in supporting an individual's autonomy, and have played a pivotal role in reducing isolation, increasing self-esteem, and developing trust with our young adult population who suffer from a non-malignant disease, some of whom had not engaged in creative work for many years as their disabilities increased.
+The art team works with patients and families across all hospice services.